 Healthy Homes initiative

 The Green and Healthy Homes Initiative is an educational program offered by the Township of Bloomfield Department of Health and Human Services Environmental Division.
 The staff of the Bloomfield Health Department has been trained in a two day course specifically dedicated to recognizing hazards in the home that could contribute to health issues.
-Residents can sign up for this free program and have a healthy homes representative complete a home assessment, where issues such as pests, moisture intrusion, deteriorated paint, air quality, and fire safety will be addressed.
-Once the assessment has been completed, residents will be given a free cleaning kit which will include all the tools they need to keep their home healthy; the kit includes recipe cards for making green cleaning products, dusting tools, rubber gloves, sponges, and so much more.
+Residents can sign up for this free program and have a Healthy Homes representative complete a home assessment, where topics such as pests, moisture intrusion, deteriorated paint, air quality, and fire safety will be addressed.
+Once the evaluation has been completed, residents will be given a free cleaning kit with all the tools they need to keep their home healthy; the kit includes recipe cards for making green cleaning products, dusting tools, rubber gloves, sponges, and so much more.

 All Bloomfield residents are welcome to take advantage of this free program, whether they are property owners or a renter.

 Click HERE to be directed to The New Jersey Comfort Partners Program.
-This is a free program that helps income-eligible customers reduce their utility bills through implementing cost effective measures which save energy and money while improving their home's safety and comfort at no cost to them.
+This free program helps income-eligible customers reduce their utility bills by implementing cost-effective measures that save energy and money while improving their home's safety and comfort at no cost to them.

 Seven Tips for Keeping a Healthy Home:

-The U.S. Department of Housing and Urban Development and the Office of Healthy Homes and Lead Hazard Control has put together seven tips for keeping a healthy home:
+The U.S. Department of Housing and Urban Development and the Office of Healthy Homes and Lead Hazard Control have put together seven tips for keeping a healthy home:

 1. Keep it Dry

-Prevent water from entering your home through leaks in roofing systems, rain water from entering the home due to poor drainage, and check your interior plumbing for any leaking.
+Prevent water from entering your home through leaks in roofing systems, and rainwater from entering the house due to poor drainage, and check your interior plumbing for any leaking.

 2. Keep it Clean

-Control the source of dust and contaminants, creating smooth and cleanable surfaces, reducing clutter, and using effective wet-cleaning methods.
+Control the dust and contaminants' source, create smooth and clean surfaces, reduce clutter, and use effective wet-cleaning methods.

 3. Keep it Safe

-Store poisons out of the reach of children and properly label.
-Secure loose rugs and keep children’s play areas free from hard or sharp surfaces.
+Store poisons out of the reach of children and properly label them.
+Secure loose rugs and free children’s play areas from hard or sharp surfaces.
 Install smoke and carbon monoxide detectors and keep fire extinguishers on hand.

 4. Keep it Well-Ventilated

-Ventilate bathrooms and kitchens and use whole house ventilation for supplying fresh air to reduce the concentration of contaminants in the home.
+Ventilate bathrooms and kitchens and use whole-house ventilation to supply fresh air to reduce the concentration of contaminants in the home.

 5. Keep it Pest-free

-All pests look for food, water and shelter.
+All pests look for food, water, and shelter.
 Seal cracks and openings throughout the home; store food in pest-resistant containers.
-If needed, use sticky-traps and baits in closed containers, along with least toxic pesticides such as boric acid powder.
+Use sticky traps and baits in closed containers, along with the least toxic pesticides, such as boric acid powder if needed.

 6. Keep it Contaminant-free